-See Note 10 "Other assets-Other / Other liabilities" for further information.
+See Note 10 "Other assets-Office buildings, land, equipment and facilities and Other / Other liabilities" for further information.

 Nomura's equity method investments are tested in their entirety for other-than-temporary impairment when there is an indication of impairment.
 The underlying assets associated with the equity method investments, including goodwill, are not tested separately for impairment.